eclipse-esmf/esmf-sdk-py-aspect-model-loader/core/esmf-aspect-meta-model-python/README.md

 ```
 Link to all branches: [SAMM Releases](https://github.com/eclipse-esmf/esmf-semantic-aspect-meta-model/branches)

-## SAMMGraph usage
+## SAMM Aspect Model Graph usage

-SAMMGraph is a class that allows you to load and interact with the Semantic Data Aspect Meta Model graph.
+SAMM Aspect Model Graph is a class that allows you to load and interact with the Semantic Data Aspect Meta Model graph.
-Below is an example of how to use SAMMGraph in your Python code:
+Below is an example of how to use SAMM Aspect Model Graph in your Python code:
 ```python
 from esmf_aspect_meta_model_python import SAMMGraph